Gluten-Free Mother’s Day Brunch

 Indulge and delight Mom with a delicious do-ahead spread.

-Here’s an elegant breakfast that Mom (and the rest of the family) won’t soon forget.
+Here’s an elegant gluten-free breakfast that Mom (and the rest of the family) won’t soon forget.
 French toast stuffed with a lemon, raspberry and cream cheese filling, a hearty hash of sweet and red potatoes, and watermelon mint salad are the essence of the menu.
 Delicate lemon poppy seed muffins and smoked turkey wraps round out the meal for a memorable brunch that’s worthy of Mom.

 Most of these recipes can be made before the big day.
-Challah bread, the cornerstone ingredient of spectacular French toast, can be prepared way ahead.
+Gluten-free challah bread, the cornerstone ingredient of spectacular French toast, can be prepared way ahead.
 If there’s no time for homemade challah, purchase a loaf at a gluten-free bakery.
 Buy it unsliced so you can control the thickness of the slices.
-Assemble the ingredients for the turkey wraps on a tray the night before and refrigerate.
+Assemble the ingredients for the gluten-free turkey wraps on a tray the night before and refrigerate.
 In the morning, let everyone make their own.

 This not-too-sweet French toast will make Mom feel like she’s queen for the day.
 You can prepare it a day ahead and reheat just before eating.
 This recipe can be made with egg replacement.